Technical University of Denmark

 Reviewers from Technical University of Denmark

 David R. Fuhrman is Associate Professor in Mechanical Engineering at the Technical University of Denmark.
 His research focuses on coastal engineering processes, ranging from surface wave hydrodynamics to turbulence and sediment transport at the sea bottom.
-He has been recognized as an Outstanding Reviewer by J. of Waterway, Port, Coastal & Ocean Engineering (2015), Coastal Engineering (2016), and Applied Ocean Research (2016).
-He reviews approximately 20-30 journal papers per year and presently serves on four editorial boards.
+He has been recognized as an Outstanding Reviewer by J. of Waterway, Port, Coastal & Ocean Engineering (2015), Coastal Engineering (since 2016), and Applied Ocean Research (since 2016).
+He reviews approximately 30 journal papers per year and presently serves on three editorial boards.

 Research group leader at the Department of Photonics Engineering of the Technical University of Denmark.
 Research topics: nanophotonics, quantum plasmonics, and nanoscale quantum optics.
 Distinguished EPJ Referee and IOP Outstanding Reviewer in 2016.
 Senior Member of OSA and of SPIE since 2017.